Sathish-Kalaimani/Java-assignment-solution-step1/readme.md

     			    and
     			    city
     			    =
-    			    'Bangalore'
+    			    'bangalore'

 b.
 Further enhance your program to now extract certain parts of the same query:

 	i.
 Get only file name from the query string.

-		Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
+		Input String : select * from ipl.csv where season > 2014 and city = 'Bangalore'
 		Output String : ipl.csv

 	ii.
 Get only base part(before `where` word) of the query from the given query string.

-		Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
+		Input String : select * from ipl.csv where season > 2014 and city = 'Bangalore'
-		Output String : Base Query:select * from ipl.csv
+		Output String : select * from ipl.csv

 	iii.
 Get only filter part(after `where` word) of the query from the given query string.

-		Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
+		Input String : select * from ipl.csv where season > 2014 and city = 'Bangalore'
-		Output String : Where Clause: season > 2014 and city ='bangalore'
+		Output String : season > 2014 and city ='bangalore'

 	iv.
 As there will be multiple conditions, seperate each condition and display in different line.

-	    Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
+	    Input String : select * from ipl.csv where season > 2014 and city = 'Bangalore'
 		Output String :
-	                	Expressions:
 	                	          season > 2014
                                   city ='bangalore'

 	v.
-Split the condition part into variable (before relational operator) and value (after relational operator) and operator.
-	    Note: relational operators are "<, <=, >, >=, =, !="

-	    Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
-		Output String :
-	                	Expressions:
-                                season > 2014
-                                city ='bangalore'

-	vi.
 Extract the logical operators in sequence from the given query string.
 	    Note: Logical operators are "and, or, not"

 	    Input String : select season,winner,player_match from ipl.csv where season > 2014 and city ='Bangalore' or date > '31-12-2014'